r-three/phatgoose/README.md

 ## Models and Datasets
 We provide checkpoints for PHATGOOSE, along with baselines such as Average Activation, Merged Experts, and Retrieval, accessible at our [Hugging Face repository](https://huggingface.co/r-three).

 For individual experts, we recommend splitting any checkpoint other than Merged Experts.
 Each checkpoint contains keys for an expert ending with `layer1__i`, `layer2__i`, indicating the LoRA parameters of the expert `i` trained on dataset `i`.
-The sequence of datasets is detailed in the [`scripts/concatenate.py` file](scripts/concatenate.py).
+The sequence of datasets is detailed as the `all_dataset_dict` in [`scripts/concatenate.py`](scripts/concatenate.py) file.

 Datasets including T0 Held-in and BIG-bench are available through Hugging Face.
 For the FLAN dataset, we will provide a processed version soon, sourced from the [FLAN dataset on Hugging Face](https://huggingface.co/datasets/Open-Orca/FLAN).

 ## Evaluation
 Here are the scripts for evaluating different methods:
+Place the trained checkpoints directory inside the `exp_out` directory by creating one if it does not exist.
+For example, do `git clone https://huggingface.co/r-three/FLAN_Phatgoose` to get FLAN checkpoint with 166 experts inside `phatgoose/exp_out/`.

 ### Multitask
 ```shell